maciejmiklas/cyclop/README.md

 * results table supports two layouts: horizontal and vertical
 * horizontal layout is known from traditional databases
 ![Results Table](/doc/img/results_table_hor.png)
-* vertical layout is reversed when compared to traditional SQL editors - rows are displayed horizontally, and columns vertically.
-When scrolling page from left to right you will switch between rows.
-Scrolling from top to bottom shows follow up columns
+* vertical layout is reversed compared to traditional SQL editors - rows are displayed horizontally, and columns vertically.
+You will switch between rows when scrolling the page from left to right.
+Scrolling from top to bottom shows follow-up columns
 ![Results Table](/doc/img/results_table_vert.png)
-* table header for each row displays partition key, assuming that query returns it
+* table header for each row displays the partition key, assuming that the query returns it
-* long text is trimmed in order to fit into table cell.
-Such cell has a blue icon in the left top corner, clicking on it opens pop-up containing the whole text
+* long text is trimmed to fit into a table cell.
+Such a cell has a blue icon in the top left corner.
+Clicking on it opens a pop-up containing the whole text
 ![Large Content](/doc/img/large_content.png)

 # Query History
 ![Query History Full](/doc/img/history_full.png)
-* history contains last 500 queries that has been successfully executed from this particular browser (we recognize users based on persistent cookie)
+* history contains the last 500 queries that have been successfully executed from this particular browser (we recognize users based on a persistent cookie)
-* each entry in history contains the query itself, the runtime and response size
+* Each entry in history contains the query itself, the runtime, and the response size
-* next to the query there is a blue icon, clicking on it will trigger redirect to editor and paste query into it, so you can execute it again
+* next to the query, there is a blue icon.
+Clicking on it will trigger a redirect to the editor, and paste the query into it so that you can execute it again

 #### History Filtering
-* filter supports live update - you get results while typing.
+* filter supports live updates - you get results while typing.
 Just remember that words shorter than three characters will be ignored
-* multiple keywords are joined by OR, this means that filter result will contain queries with at least one keyword
+* multiple keywords are joined by OR.
+It means that the filter result will contain queries with at least one keyword
 * you can specify multiple keywords in the filter.
-Is such case the top of the filtered history will contain queries with most hits.
-This builds groups, like queries with four hits, than three, and on the end with single hit.
+Is this case, the top of the filtered history will contain queries with the most hits.
+It builds groups, like queries with four hits, then three, and at the end with a single hit.
 The queries within those groups are sorted by execution time
 ![Query History Filter](/doc/img/history_filter.png)
-* pressing Enter resets filter, you can also click on "clean" icon
+* pressing Enter resets filter, you can also click on the "clean" icon

 #### Data on the Server
-The history itself is stored on server in file: [fileStore.folder]\QueryHistory-[User-UUID].json.
-The file itself contains serialized history in json form.
-The solution is also secure, so you can use Cyclop from any computer without restrictions.
-Random cookie is the only information stored in browser - but this does not matter, because history can be viewed only by authenticated users.
+The history is stored on a server in a file: [fileStore.folder]\QueryHistory-[User-UUID].json.
+The file itself contains serialized history in JSON form.
+The solution is also secure so you can use Cyclop from any computer without restrictions.
+A random cookie is the only information stored in the browser - but this does not matter because history can be viewed only by authenticated users.

 # CSV Export
-Query result can be exported to CSV file.
-You can influence its format trough configuration file.
+The query result can be exported to a CSV file.
+You can alter its format through a configuration file.

 # Import
 ![Query Bookmark](/doc/img/import.png)
 It's meant to import files containing CQL queries separated by ;\n.
-Single query can spread over multiple lines.
-Results of the import are displayed in table, which contains each single query, runtime and eventually an error - in this case row is highlighted in red.
-You can also specify few options, so that script execution will break (or not) after first error, or executed queries can be included in query history, or parallel import.
-The last option will divide import file into chunks and execute each one in separated thread - by default 6.
-Be aware that queries will be executed in unspecified order.
+A single query can be spread over multiple lines.
+The import results are displayed in a table containing every single query, runtime, and eventually an error - in this case, the row is highlighted in red.
+You can also specify a few options, so that script execution will break (or not) after the first error, or executed queries can be included in query history or parallel import.
+The last option will divide the import file into chunks and run each in a separate thread - by default six.
+Be aware that queries will be executed in an unspecified order.

-Import has also few limitations:
+Import also has a few limitations:
 * import script and results table have to fit into memory
-* each query will be executed as separate Cassandra call, so that we can precisely point out errors, and measure execution time, on the other hand side it causes latencies
+* each query will be executed as a separate Cassandra call so that we can precisely point out errors and measure execution time.
+On the other hand, side it causes latencies
 * import script does not support comments

 # Requirements
 * Java 8
-* Cassandra v1.2 or above (tested with 1.2 and 2.0 and 2.1)
+* Cassandra v1.2 or above (tested with 1.2 and 2.0, and 2.1)
 * only CQL 3 is supported
 * CLI is NOT supported
 * Tomcat v7 or another v3.x web container